Steve Bisley: Career

 While still training at NIDA, Bisley and his friend Mel Gibson made their film debuts in Summer City (1977).
 Towards the end of the course, they were approached by director George Miller and asked to audition for parts in Mad Max (1979).
-Both were successful and Bisley went on to play "Jim Goose", the best friend and partner to Gibson's titular character.
-Mad Max has since become a cult classic and it launched Mel Gibson to mainstream stardom.
-After this, Bisley played the lead role in the thriller The Chain Reaction (1980), with Mel Gibson making a brief appearance.
+Both were successful and Bisley went on to play Jim 'Goose', the best friend and partner to Gibson's titular character.
+Mad Max has since become a cult classic and it launched Gibson to mainstream stardom.
+After this, Bisley played the lead role in the thriller The Chain Reaction (1980), with Gibson making a brief appearance.
 His other early film credits include roles in The Highest Honor (1983), The Winds of Jarrah (1983), Fast Talking (1984) and Silver City (1984).

-In 1980, Bisley played Joe Byrne in The Last Outlaw, a critically acclaimed TV mini-series about Ned Kelly.
+In 1980, Bisley played Joe Byrne in The Last Outlaw, a critically acclaimed TV miniseries about Ned Kelly.
 He was also seen in A Town Like Alice, The Boy in the Bush and the original 1985 miniseries of the medical drama The Flying Doctors.

 In 1986, he and his family temporarily relocated to London where he took the lead role in the BBC series Call Me Mister.

 Back in Australia, he played the lead role in the 1988 TV movie The Clean Machine.
 For his role as Inspector Ed Riordan, he won the Best Actor in a One-off Drama accolade at the 1988 Penguin Awards.
 In 1990 he co-starred with Ben Mendelsohn in the cult teen comedy The Big Steal.
 His performance as shonky car salesman Gordon Farkas remains one of his most remembered roles.

 In 1992, Bisley joined the cast of Police Rescue, playing Senior Sergeant Kevin 'Nipper' Harris.
 He appeared in 29 episodes, leaving in 1995.
-He was next seen as Dr Henry King in the ABC-TV series G.P.
-After this, he became a regular on the third and final season of the critically acclaimed satirical television series Frontline.
+He was next seen as Dr Henry King in the ABC series G.P.
+After this, he became a regular in the third and final season of the critically acclaimed satirical television series Frontline.

 In 1998, he began to appear as a guest in Nine’s police drama series Water Rats, playing Detective Jack Christey.
 The following year, he became one of the lead actors on the show, replacing Colin Friels who had quit due to ill health.
-Bisley left the show in 2001 but it turned out that his final episode was also the series’ swansong.
+Bisley left the show in 2001, but it turned out that his final episode was also the series’ swansong.